UniqKey/openshiftbot/README.md

 # Openshiftbot your friendly openshift hubot

 Openshiftbot is a hubot focusing on monitoring activity and container patch levels within your openshift projects.
-It enables chatops culture where openshift events are displayed chat channels where you work (e.g. Slack).
-Rather than slacking a question ”is the feature deployed” look at what openshiftbot has said.
+It enables chatops culture where openshift events are displayed in chat channels where you work (e.g. Slack).
+Rather than slacking a question ”is the feature deployed” look at what openshiftbot has said else ask it a question.

 Currently the focus is getting something immediately useful for our deployments.
-Refactoring for reuse by others is going to be a lower priority than adding features.
 You can always fork and customised to your purposes.
 We would consider refactoring it to be a plug-in if there is interest.

 Having the bot perform arbitrary writes seems a bit high risk.
-There is a hubot Jenkins Steps plugin that would seem a good ideal for that.
-Instead this bot is intended to run with read-only access and tell you the appropriate commands to run.
+There is a hubot Jenkins Steps plugin that would seem a good idea for that doing Jenkins based promotions.
+This bot is intended to run with read-only access and tell you the appropriate commands to run if it thinks you should be patching your container images to match the lastest up stream LTS releases.

 ### Features